tzuhsien-kao/genio-tools/docs/index.rst

 .. prompt:: bash $ auto

-	 $ rity-config
+	 $ aiot-config
 	 fastboot: OK
 	 udev rules: OK

 In case your environment is not setup correctly, the tool will give you some instructions on how to correctly configure it.

-rity-flash
+aiot-flash
 ==========

-This tool allows you to flash your board. `rity-flash` supports flashing Yocto images (RITY), and Android images (RITA).
+This tool allows you to flash your board. `aiot-flash` supports flashing Yocto images (aiot), and Android images (RITA).

 You can flash an image by running the following command:

 .. prompt:: bash $

-	rity-flash
+	aiot-flash

 The tool will try to find an image to flash in your current working directory.
 If you want to flash an image in a different path your can use the `--path`